 Crackling fires, seats you can sink into and plenty of comfort food - this is what a good cosy pub is all about.

-There are lots of cosy pubs in London but here are just some of our favourites.
-So grab a drink, order the pie and mash and settle in.
+There are lots of cosy pubs in London, but here are just some of our favourites.
+Grab a drink, order the pie and mash and settle in.

 The Holly Bush

 Find a cosy bolthole at The Holly Bush, which fits perfectly into the quaint Hampstead village it calls home: an open fire, stripped wood floors, excellent ales and amazing Sunday roast lunches.
 Lose yourself for a long afternoon, and don’t be shy about saying hello.
 Or reward yourself with a cool tipple after a walk on nearby Hampstead Heath.

 The Coach and Horses

 Spot this mock-Tudor pub nestled between more modern neighbours in swanky Mayfair.
 Dating back to the 18th century, The Coach & Horses retains a traditional feel and offers a range of cask ales to sample.

 Snuggle up at Knightsbridge pub The Nags Head, a favourite drinking spot for celebrities and locals for a few generations.
 It maintains its friendly, welcoming reputation and – unusually for a London pub – has a "no mobile phones" rule, which helps to keep things quiet so you can focus on the Adnams beers on tap.

 Brush up on your history at Ye Olde Mitre, a tavern once frequented by Queen Elizabeth I. It’s a bit tricky to find this Holborn Circus spot, which has housed a pub for more than 500 years, but it's well worth the effort for its maze of intimate rooms to hole up in with friends.